-Application will be made to the Singapore Exchange Securities Trading Limited (the "SGX-ST") for the listing and quotation of the Securities on the SGX-ST. The SGX-ST assumes no responsibility for the correctness of any statements made, opinions expressed or reports contained herein.
-Admission of the Securities to the Official List of the SGX-ST is not to be taken as an indication of the merits of the Company or the Securities.
-The Securities will be traded on the SGX-ST in a minimum board lot size of U.S.\$200,000 for as long as the Securities are listed on the SGX-ST and the rules of the SGX-ST so require.
+Approval in-principle has been obtained from the Singapore Exchange Securities Trading Limited (the "SGX-ST") for the listing and quotation of the Securities on the SGX-ST. The SGX-ST assumes no responsibility for the correctness of any statements made, opinions expressed or reports contained herein.
+Admission of the Securities to the Official List of the SGX-ST is not to be taken as an indication of the merits of the Company or the Securities will be traded on the SGX-ST in a minimum board lot size of U.S.\$200,000 for as long as the Securities are listed on the SGX-ST and the rules of the SGX-ST so require.